Finding Words in Text: Concordancing with R

 as.data.frame() |>

-# Clean up file names
+# Clean up document names to show only the file ID

 docname